maryonew7/HackSynk/README.md

 # HackSynk
 🚀 HackSynk – A unified digital platform for managing hackathons: team formation, project submission, judging &amp; evaluation, and results — built for organizers, participants, and judges.
-# HackSynk 🎯

-A unique digital platform that unites the different stakeholders of any hackathon — organizers, participants, and judges — within a single, orderly environment.

 ## 📖 About